Our Philosophy

 Marketing Tactics

-The third major issue we encounter when seeking out new movies is the ridiculous categorisations and pigeon-holing used by marketing teams and the negative effect this has on our expectations.
+The third major issue we encounter when seeking out new movies are the marketing tactics used by studios when releasing a new film.
+The use of pigeon-holing categorisations and the deployment of bold statements can have a negative effect on our expectations.

+Bold marketing statements need to be ignored, as do broad categorisations.
 Pigeon-holing is understandable, given that the general public’s average tastes do fit into major categories.
-But such categorisations can poison our expectations and ruin the subtleties or deviations original filmmakers try to achieve.
+But such categorisations can poison our expectations and ruin the subtleties filmmakers try to achieve.

 line break